 INTRODUCTION

-Jewish orthodoxy, which emerged in response to the processes of modernization which occurred in the 19th century, has undergone changes over the course of the years, and under its wings there are new and different manners of Orthodox Judaism developing.
-Thus, the central characteristics and clearly define limitations which distinguish between it and other streams, are no longer agreed upon.
-As part of this development process, a new orientation is emerging, known as post-Orthodoxy, or Orthopost, which has attracted research interest due to its highly elusive nature in the context of definitions and characteristics.
+Jewish Orthodoxy emerged in response to the processes of modernization that occurred in the nineteenth century and has undergone changes over the course of the years.
+Diverse new forms of Orthodoxy are developing under this general heading, and accordingly there is no longer agreement regarding the key characteristics and boundaries that distinguish this stream from other streams of Judaism.
+As part of this development, a new orientation is emerging known as post-Orthodoxy or Orthopost.
+This trend has attracted research interest due to the highly elusive nature of its definition and characteristics.

-Simultaneously, and as part of this advance, religious feminism in the U.S. and Israel began to carve out a path at the end of the 20th century, through the demand for equality in Torah study and in the men’s section in synagogues.
-Thus, integration into the world of Torah knowledge led to the growth of midrashot for women’s Torah studies and to the appearance of rabbinical pleaders (toanot), while in the field of tefila, we are witness to the emergence of egalitarian minyans in which women play an active role in leading prayers and in running the synagogue.
+Simultaneously, and as part of these developments, religious feminism in the U.S. and Israel began to carve out a path at the end of twentieth century, raising the demand for equality in Torah study and in the men’s section in synagogues.
+Women’s integration into the world of Torah knowledge led to the growth of midrashot for women’s Torah studies and the emergence of female rabbinical leaders (to’anot).
+The area of prayer, meanwhile, has seen the emergence of egalitarian minyanim in which women play an active role in leading prayers and running the synagogue.

-The overlap which exists between characteristics of post-Orthodoxy and certain significant aspects of Orthodox feminism has led to the research questioning the nature of these ideological categories and examining the various manifestations within them.
-These latter include, most notably, the matter of women in the world of tefila which has received increasing attention from women of various backgrounds.
-We are currently witnessing the initial rumblings of gatherings of women for the purpose of prayer.
+The overlap between the characteristics of post-Orthodoxy and certain significant aspects of Orthodox feminism has led to research interest in the nature of these ideological categories and explorations of the diverse manifestations they include.
+One of the most prominent manifestations is the issue of women in the world of prayer, which has received increasing attention from women from various backgrounds, including the first groundbreaking examples of gatherings of women for the purpose of prayer.

-The first section of the article will posit a theoretical argument regarding the nature of Orthodox Judaism, post-Orthodoxy and Orthodox feminism.
-Following this a tefila group will be presented.
-The third section will address the significance of this program insofar as its identity, and will examine it as a post-Orthodox phenomenon.
+The first section of the article will offer a theoretical discussion regarding the nature of Orthodox Judaism, post-Orthodoxy, and Orthodox feminism.
+This will be followed by a description of a prayer group.
+The third section will explore the significance of this initiative in terms of its identity and will examine it as a post-Orthodox phenomenon.

-Theoretical aspects:
+Theoretical Aspects

 What is Orthodox Judaism?

-The accepted view states that Orthodoxy is the reaction of Judaism’s conservative religious leadership in the 19th century to crisis which occurred in the areas of Jewish religious leadership and community authority, following the promise of Emancipation and the possibilities of modernity (see, for example, Breuer, 5751: 33).
-Brown (2000) sketches an entire, broad spectrum of responses, ranging from the sweeping religious radicalization which developed in Hungary, to the more moderate Orthodoxy in Germany, from which secondary streams emerged over the generations (Brown, 2000: 311).
+Conventional wisdom regards Orthodoxy as the reaction of traditional Judaism’s religious leadership to the crisis that emerged in the nineteenth century with regards to Jewish religious behavior and community authority; the crisis arose following the promise of Emancipation and the opportunities presented by modernity.
+Brown (2000) sketches a broad spectrum of responses, ranging from the sweeping religious radicalization that emerged in Hungary to a more moderate form of Orthodoxy in Germany, within which secondary streams emerged over the generations (Brown 2000, 311).

-Through decades of research it seemed that a consensus exists regarding the meaning of the term “Orthodox Judaism”, and that the lines between it and other streams of Judaism were clearly delineated.
-Nonetheless, in recent years, these insights and points of agreement have been undermined and had doubts raised concerning the nature of Orthodoxy.
-Rabbiitzky (2006) effectively summarizes these uncertainties in the following words:
+Over decades of research, a consensus appears to have existed regarding the meaning of the term “Orthodox Judaism,” and the boundaries between this stream and other streams of Judaism were clearly delineated.
+In recent years, however, these insights and points of agreement have increasingly been undermined as doubts have emerged concerning the nature of Orthodoxy.
+Ravitzky (2006) succinctly summarized these uncertainties as follows:

 “Is there any justification to continue speaking of “Orthodox” Jews or of “Orthodox” Judaism?
 If the inner cohesion of the camp is called into question, the enemy changes their face time and again, and even the relationship between the old and the new is no longer clear enough, is it still possible to grant this camp clear markings of identity?
 And if the borders separating Orthodoxy externally have become blurred while the inner lines running through it have sharpened, is this still truly one single faction before us?”
 (Rabbiitzky, 2006: 7)